- having all parts or members present.

-- applied to the consonances of unison, octave, and fifth, as distinguished from those of the third and sixth, which are called imperfect.
+- of or noting the consonances of unison, octave, and fifth, as distinguished from those of the third and sixth.
+Compare imperfect (def.
+6).

-- applied to the intervals, harmonic or melodic, of an octave, fifth, and fourth in their normal form, as opposed to augmented and diminished.
+- of or noting the intervals, harmonic or melodic, of an octave, fifth, and fourth in their normal form, as opposed to augmented and diminished.

 Origin of perfect